Venture Creation: The 4th Leg of the Corporate Strategy Stool

 Buy: Acquiring pre-built solutions

-This approach can accelerate time to value and the desired ROI by investing in existing solutions designed to meet specific needs, like improving employee efficiency and fulfilling client and customer expectations with timely products and services.
+This approach can accelerate time to value and the desired ROI by investing in existing solutions designed to meet specific needs (e.g., improve employee efficiency, enhance the customer experience).

 Acquiring other businesses offers tech enablement benefits without the need to invest in the development and maintenance of custom applications.

-However, it can be less cost-effective if significant customization is required and may result in less control over product development and differentiation.
+However, it can be less cost-effective if a lot of customization is required, and may result in less control over product development.

-Moreover, PwC's 2023 M&A Integration Survey of 600-plus corporate leaders found that less than 45% of large-scale enterprises that acquired companies in 2022 saw "significant" strategic, operational, and financial ROI from their investments.
+PwC's 2023 M&A Integration Survey of 600-plus corporate leaders found less than 45% of large-scale enterprises that acquired companies in 2022 saw "significant" strategic, operational, and financial ROI from their investments.

 Partner: Working with other businesses